Date Thesis Awarded

 Much of my analysis focuses on the ways Truitt makes her intentions visible through form, and specifically the way she develops the formal device of a standpoint—the suggestion of a position a viewer might inhabit to better grasp the meaning of the work.
 My interpretive approach involves a combination of close observation, conventional analysis, and a consideration of historical and biographical context, but my main focus is the work itself.
 I want to be careful not to suggest that intentions are linear, fixed, or always known.
 By intention, I mean to describe the messy process by which an author, first working from an intuition gets a work into a fixed form.

 Parsons, Charles J., "The Line of Dichotomy: Standpoints and Meaning in Anne Truitt's Art" (2021).
 Undergraduate Honors Theses.
+William & Mary.
 Paper 1604.

 Creative Commons License